argenx-pmason/logviewer/README.md

   - switches to LOG window
   - copies the contents of log window to clipboard
   - starts the log viewer web app on SharePoint with a parameter that causes it to paste the clipboard in

+## Test with express-server
+We have a server you can run on your computer which will server local files to the log viewer.
+You can run this by cloning the express-server project.
+Then use the following command to start the node server.
+* cd c:\github\express-server
+* node server